Eligibility

 May counselors drink alcohol in the same space as their counselees?

-No. This policy is in place to protect counselors, who are employees of Yale and as such carry some authority.
+No. This policy is in place to protect counselors, whose roles are underwritten by the Yale College Dean’s Office and as such carry some authority.
 A counselor who witnesses a first-year drinking and does not intervene assumes some responsibility for any situation that may later arise as a result.

 However, this restriction is less obtrusive than it may seem at first.
 The only common environment in which a counselor and counselee have access to alcohol within the same space is a student organization event.
 Counselors who plan to remain active in such a student organization should work with the organization’s leadership at the beginning of the year to explain the restriction.
 Most organizations have been able to manage this restriction without a problem.